imvickykumar999/Basic-API/temporary_memory/README.md

-# API Documentation for Flask Application
+# API Documentation with Cookie Management

-This API provides functionality for managing user data securely.
-Each endpoint requires authentication using the `/login` route before access is allowed.
+This API requires authentication using a login mechanism.
+Cookies are used to manage the user session, and they must be passed with subsequent requests to authenticated endpoints.

 ---